-- These calculations must be carried out by a competent person and in a software tool using these standards. - Confirmation of the glass used in the window system must be provided. - The performance of the glass used must be sourced from: - A CE-Marked / Declaration of Performance certificate for the g-value and U-value of the glass; or - The glass manufacturer's calculator, once that calculator has been validated by an accredited body.
+These calculations must be carried out by a competent person and in a software tool using these standards.

+Confirmation of the glass used in the window system must be provided.

+The performance of the glass used in the calculations must be sourced from:

+Declaration of Performance for the g-value and U-value of the glass, to the relevant standards according to the Construction Product Regulation, accredited test data to relevant standards, the glass manufacturer's calculator, once that calculator has been validated by an accredited body.